AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/delayed-cookie-sync.md

 ---
 unique-page-id: 30082018
-description: Delayed Cookie Sync - [!DNL Marketo] Measure - Product Documentation
+description: Delayed Cookie Sync - [!DNL Marketo Measure] - Product Documentation
 title: Delayed Cookie Sync
 exl-id: 394053ed-5642-48e4-b83c-c483a58ebbd7
 ---
 # Delayed Cookie Sync {#delayed-cookie-sync}

-This modification to the default [!DNL Marketo Measure] Javascript serves to provide bizible.js API support, so you can configure the JS to temporarily store visitors' user activities, but not send the information to the [!DNL Marketo] Measure server until the user gives consent to do so.
+This modification to the default [!DNL Marketo Measure] Javascript serves to provide [!DNL bizible.js] API support, so you can configure the JS to temporarily store visitors' user activities, but not send the information to the [!DNL Marketo Measure] server until the user gives consent to do so.

 ## How-To {#how-to}